cksystemsteaching/selfie/README.md

 > Associativity

 But what if some operators have the same precedence such as `+` and `-` as well as `*`, `/`, and `%`?
 In that case, *associativity* of operators solves the problem.
 For example, the expression `x - 7 + y` is semantically equivalent to the expression `(x - 7) + y`, again in particular in contrast to the expression `x - (7 + y)`.
 This is because the `-` operator is *left-associative* in C\*, in fact along with the other arithmetic and even relational operators in C\*, which means that expressions are grouped from left to right across operators of the same precedence.
+Associativity, however, cannot be expressed in EBNF.
+It only shows up in the parser that handles those operators, as we see below.

 Are there also *right-associative* operators in C\*?
-Yes, we discuss them just below.
+Yes, we discuss them as soon as we are done here.
 Making the `-` operator left-associative makes sense because subtraction is left-associative in elementary arithmetic, along with division and remainder.
 But what about operators that are actually *associative* in elementary arithmetic such as `+` and `*`?
-After all, addition and multiplication can be done in any order without an effect on the outcome.
-Why do we make even them left-associative in C\*, and in fact many other programming languages, and therefore restrict our freedom in evaluating them?
+After all, addition and multiplication can be evaluated in any order without an effect on the outcome.
+Why do we make even them left-associative in C\*, and in fact many other programming languages, and therefore restrict our freedom in evaluating them in any order we like?

 > Determinism

-The important insight is that expressions, and in fact whole programs, should have exactly one *deterministic* semantics.
+Well, there is a very good reason for that.
+An important feature of expressions, and in fact of entire programs, is that they have exactly one *deterministic* semantics.
+We really want them to mean exactly one thing and one thing only, not two, or even more.
+Just imagine for a moment that the semantics of source code would be *non-deterministic*, that is, the code could have more than one meaning.
+In that case, its actual meaning during execution would depend on the compiler, the libraries, and the machine you use for compilation and execution.
+If you later decide to deploy the same source code in a different setting you could see different behavior.
+In short, establishing correctness would be even harder because you would have to develop the code with all its possible meanings in mind.

+Still, are there programming languages with non-deterministic semantics?
+Yes, C, for example, and the reason is performance.
+Non-determinism, also called *undefined behavior* in the context of programming languages, gives compilers more freedom in optimizing code.
+Also, removing non-determinism from a programming language is not easy.
+Everything, even the smallest detail, has to be defined.
+We tried our best to remove the non-determinism of C from the semantics of C\* but at least the procedures for input and output and memory allocation in selfie may still be non-deterministic.

+> Side effects

 Only precedence and associativity together...

 ![Expressions](figures/expressions.png "Expressions")

-The above figure shows the pushdown automaton that handles the grammar.
+The above figure shows the pushdown automaton that handles the simplified version of the C\* grammar for expressions.
 Recall that a pushdown automaton is a finite state machine with a stack.
-The implementation of that pushdown automaton in a recursive-descent parser implicitly maintains the stack of the automaton using the call stack for procedures, that is, here the parser procedures named `compile_X()` that handle the grammar rules defining non-terminals `X`.
+The implementation of that pushdown automaton in a recursive-descent parser implicitly maintains the stack of the automaton using the call stack for procedures.
+In selfie, those procedures are the parser procedures named `compile_X()` that handle the grammar rules defining non-terminals `X`.
 For example, similar to the non-terminal `factor` implemented by the procedure `compile_factor()`, the non-terminals `expression` and `term` are implemented by the procedures `compile_expression()` and `compile_term()`, respectively.
 The interesting case where these procedures actually form a recursion is the occurrence of the grammar expression `"(" expression ")"` in the right-hand side of the grammar rule that defines the non-terminal `factor`.
 The procedure `compile_factor()` does indeed call the procedure `compile_expression()` recursively to handle that part of the rule.

-The full C\* grammar for expressions extends the above, simplified version with a grammar rule for comparison operators, which have lower precedence than all other operators, and the full grammar rule for the non-terminal `factor` which we saw before:
+The full C\* grammar for expressions extends the simplified version with a grammar rule for comparison operators, which have lower precedence than all other operators, and the full grammar rule for the non-terminal `factor`, which we saw before:

 ```ebnf
 expression = arithmetic [ ( "==" | "!=" | "<" | ">" | "<=" | ">=" ) arithmetic ] .